Journal Information

 Method

 Prospective cohort study in a tertiary hospital including 95 newborns under 32 weeks or 1500 g.
 Neonates who developed major neonatal morbidities were excluded.
-The head circumference was measured at birth, at discharge, and at terms, 1, 3, 5, 12, 18, and 24 months of corrected age, and the Bayley Scales (Bayley-III) were applied at 12, 18 and 24 months of corrected age to assess cognitive, language and, motor domains.
+The head circumference was measured at birth, at discharge, and at term-equivalent age, 1, 3, 5, 12, 18, and 24 months of corrected age, and the Bayley Scales (Bayley-III) were applied at 12, 18 and 24 months of corrected age to assess cognitive, language and, motor domains.
 Scores below 85 were classified as mild/moderate deficits and scores below 70 as severe deficits.
 The association between head circumference Z score and Bayley scores was assessed using Pearson's correlation.
 The study considered a significance level of 0.05.

 Results